Applied-Economics-With-AI/guides/google-cloud-vm-setup/Setting Up a Google Cloud VM with VSCode.md

 print("Hello, Python!")
 ```
 Click the run icon next to the cell or press Shift + Enter to execute the code.
 The output will appear directly below the cell.

-### **10.5 Kernel Selection**
-Ensure that the notebook is using the correct Python kernel.
-If prompted, select the Python interpreter installed on your VM.
-You have successfully set up your local machine to interact with a Google Cloud VM using VSCode.
-You can now take advantage of the VM's resources for your development tasks.

 This guide should help you navigate the setup process.
 If you have any questions, reach out to